Transformers Provably Learn Algorithmic Solutions for Graph Connectivity, But Only with the Right Data: Theory

 \subsection{Training Dynamics}

 If a capable 2-layer Transformer is able to perfectly predict connectivity up to path length $3^2=9$, and the $\TChain(n = 20, k=10)$ dataset does not contain longer paths, why didn't the Transformer model in \S\ref{ssec:prelim} learn the algorithm?
-In this section, we show that this is because the training distribution contains too many graphs beyond the $3^L$ capacity, and those samples reward a global shortcut over algorithm.
-Equipped with \Cref{thm:w_decomposition}, we can analyze the gradient dynamics in the two-channel parameterization (a superposition of heuristic and algorithmic channels). \Cref{thm:training-suppresses-J,thm:dynamics} give a simple criterion made possible by the exact $3^L$ characterization: if within-capacity pairs dominate, the algorithmic channel wins; if beyond-capacity pairs prevail, the shortcut wins.
+In this section, we show that this is because the training distribution contains too many graphs beyond the $3^L$ capacity, and those samples reward a learning a global heuristic over an algorithm.
+Equipped with \Cref{thm:w_decomposition}, we can analyze the gradient dynamics in the two-channel parameterization (a superposition of heuristic and algorithmic channels). \Cref{thm:training-suppresses-J-debug} and \Cref{thm:dynamics} give a simple criterion made possible by the exact $3^L$ characterization: if within-capacity pairs dominate, the algorithmic channel wins; if beyond-capacity pairs prevail, the heuristic wins.

-\textbf{Parameterizing Model Weights.} We first need to formalize the criteria that define a ``good'' $\TF_\Theta^L$, especially if $\ER(n,p)$ exceeds the model's capacity described in \Cref{thm:capacity}.
-The first notion is \textbf{equivariance}.
-Our data and targets are symmetric under node relabeling, in the sense that the ground truth mapping that maps adjacency matrices $A$ to connectivity matrices $R$ also maps $PAP^\top \mapsto PRP^\top$ for any permutation matrix $P$.
-It is therefore natural to demand that a ``good'' model's output transform in the same way, i.e., $P\TF_\Theta^L(A) P^\top = \TF_\Theta^L(PAP^\top)$.
-We use a generalized notion described in Appendix \ref{app:characterization}.
-In addition, models attaining the tight capacity bound do so by learning the \textbf{powering algorithm}, so a reasonable second constraint is to enforce this: we require that $\TF_\Theta^L(A)$ and $A^{3^L}$ be identically supported, i.e., $\mathrm{supp}(\TF_\Theta^L(A)) = \mathrm{supp} (A^{3^L})$.
-In \Cref{thm:good-model-parameterization} we pin down the exact characterization of $W_\ell$ under these two conditions: the $(2^\ell n)\times (2^\ell n)$ matrix $W_\ell + W_\ell^\top$ must equal the Kronecker product of some $(2^\ell \times 2^\ell)$ matrix $\Lambda_\ell$ with $I_n$.

-For our analyses, however, we use a stronger assumption of \textbf{layerwise attention equivariance}, defined and characterized as follows:
+\textbf{Parameterizing Model Weights.} To analyze the gradient dynamics, we first identify the relevant parameter space.
+Our data and targets are symmetric under node relabeling: the ground truth mapping maps $A\mapsto R$ and $PAP^\top \mapsto PRP^\top$ for any permutation $P$.
+We also empirically observe that models trained from scratch on these graphs rapidly converge to a layerwise equivariant state (\Cref{fig:dt_n64_model_behavior}).
+Based on these observations, we analyze the dynamics within the subspace of layerwise permutation-equivariant weights.
+The following theorem formally defines layerwise equivariance and characterizes exactly what weights look like.